James Toney

 James Nathaniel Toney (born August 24, 1968) is an American former professional boxer who competed from 1988 to 2017.
-He held multiple world championships in three weight classes, including the IBF and lineal middleweight titles from 1991 to 1993, the IBF super middleweight title from 1993 to 1994, and the IBF cruiserweight title in 2003.
-Toney also challenged twice for a world heavyweight title in 2005 and 2006, and was victorious the first time but was later stripped due to a failed drug test.
+He held multiple world championships in three weight classes, including the International Boxing Federation (IBF) and lineal middleweight titles from 1991 to 1993, the IBF super middleweight title from 1993 to 1994, and the IBF cruiserweight title in 2003.
+Toney also challenged twice for a world heavyweight title in 2005 and 2006, and while he was victorious the first time, his championship was annulled due to a failed drug test that caused his initial victory to be overturned to a no contest.
 Overall, he competed in fifteen world title fights across four weight classes.

 Stylistically a defensive boxer, Toney utilized the shoulder roll technique taught to him by veteran trainer Bill Miller, who had once trained heavyweight champion Ezzard Charles.
 Toney was an exceptional counterpuncher and inside fighter, who often preferred to fight off the ropes.
 He possessed fast hand speed and respectable punching power throughout his career and is also noted for his toughness, having never lost any of his 92 professional bouts via stoppage.

 In 1991 and 2003, Toney was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
 In 2011, The Ring magazine ranked him as tenth on their list of the "10 best middleweight title holders of the last 50 years."
+He is also widely considered one of the greatest defensive boxers of all time.

 He has also made a one-time appearance in mixed martial arts, losing to Randy Couture at UFC 118.
 In 2001, Toney played the role of Joe Frazier in the movie Ali alongside Will Smith.

-Background
+He is also an inductee into the International Boxing Hall of Fame.

+Early life

 Toney was born in Ann Arbor, Michigan, U.S. At around age 11, Toney first entered a boxing gym, but did not seriously pursue the sport until graduating high school.
 Growing up, Toney lived alongside the families of Floyd Mayweather Jr. and Buster Mathis Jr., and Toney's father himself (who was absent for Toney's upbringing) was a boxer.
 As a teen, Toney was often involved in street fighting and sold crack cocaine.
 Prior to his career in boxing, Toney was also a star football player; after high school he received scholarship offers from Western Michigan to play quarterback and from Michigan to play as a defensive back.
 But Toney said, "I wasn't a team player and wasn't good at taking orders.
 So I went into boxing."
 Toney also lost a significant amount of weight to begin his boxing career, having weighed 205 lbs.
 Toney was supposedly involved in an altercation with future Pro Football Hall of Famer Deion Sanders while at a Michigan training camp.